Nepiki/Guides/(WIP)-Legend-of-Heroes,-The:-A-Tear-of-Vermillion-(PlayStation-Portable).md

 _Avin and Mile complete the final test and become Adventurers_
 </pre></big>

-Story-related achievement.
 After having finished the third task for the Adventurers Guild, return there for this achievement to trigger.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/220699.png">